GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/userTableStressInitialization/Example.rst

   src/docs/sphinx/basicExamples/initialization/genetrateTable.py

 In addition to generating the files listed above, the script prints out the resultant fluid density and rock density based on the model parameters provided.
-These values are then input into the ``defaultDensity`` parameter of the ``CompressibleSinglePhaseFluid`` and ``ElasticIsotropic`` tags, respectively, as shown below:
+These values are then input into the ``defaultDensity`` parameter of the ``CompressibleSinglePhaseFluid`` and ``ElasticIsotropic`` tags respectively, as shown below:

 .. literalinclude:: ../../../../../inputFiles/initialization/userdefinedStress_initialization_base.xml
     :language: xml